San Francisco, CA

 Massachusetts Institute of Technology 2024 – 2025

-Masters in System Design and Management
+Master's in System Design and Management

 Advanced coursework spanning machine learning, product design, software architecture, innovation strategy, and systems thinking across MIT's School of Engineering and Sloan School of Management.